 Part I - The Who

-In this section you will enter information about who is holding the event; the organization, the contact and the number of people expected to attend.
+In this part of the process, you enter information about who's holding the event.
+This includes the organization and contact, as well as the number of people expected to attend.

-Based on your system's account settings you may be prompted for only the organization or the contact.
-In the examples shown in this article, the setting has been set to require both the organization and contact.
+Based on your system's account settings, you may be prompted for just the organization or the contact.
+In the examples in this article, the system requires both an organization and a contact.

 Part II - The When